atomgroom/hire-me/README.md

 ## Updates

+* 05.29.15
+	* still WIP
+	* modified grunt tasks for javascript concat and minify
+		* not sure why I need to run grunt build in order for watch to update the min file. grr.
+	* started subsections
+	* updated icon set
+	* introduced wow.js which triggers animations from scroll points.
+Should make the site fun and super trendy. :)

 * 05.23.15
 	* WIP, first commit to repo.
 	* Finished up CSS Animations and general strucutures of the page.